About city :

 There is not much to see in Bissau except take excursions to one of the gorgeous beaches or national parks.
 Some of the attractions of the city are as follows.

 - The Presidential Palace and the surrounding area are nice for a walk as you can see signs of Portuguese occupation.
-However, the city shows unmistakable signs of not having fully recovered from war and civil unrest.
+However, the city shows unmistakable signs of not having fully recovered from the war and civil unrest.

 - The old colonial center is located at Bissau Velho, though it is not very active now.
 The prison with the pink flower is one of the popular spots here.

-- The National ethnographic museum is a small museum with a detailed collection of wooden masks, statues, cloths and baskets.
+- The National ethnographic museum is a small museum with a detailed collection of wooden masks, statues, cloths, and baskets.

 - The Mercado Central is a street market in Bissau and you will enjoy the true flavor of the city as you walk and shop here.
-With the right bargaining, you can find some excellent mementoes in this market.
+With the right bargaining, you can find some excellent mementos in this market.

 - You can undertake an excursion to the Bijago archipelago to visit the Museum of African Arts.
-It contains excellent collection of pottery, weaving, baskets and masks.
-Matrilineal clans inhabit the area and you may get to observe their traditional dances which are performed wearing animal masks and may turn violent in keeping in character of the animal.
+It contains an excellent collection of pottery, weaving, baskets, and masks.
+Matrilineal clans inhabit the area and you may get to observe their traditional dances which are performed wearing animal masks and may turn violent in keeping in the character of the animal.
 Dances are performed on public holidays as well as during their days of ritualistic significance.
 You can also visit the nearby marine national park which is an important nesting region for marine green turtles.